vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 ![Pull PII from external API](/img/cookbooks/safe-import/pull-pii-from-external-api.png)

-Now, let's see what do we have in out DB http://127.0.0.1/users:
+Now, let's see what do we have in our DB http://127.0.0.1/users:

 ![PII data exposed](/img/cookbooks/safe-import/intro.png)

-as you can see, we have the same data we pulled from external API.
-The problem here is that such sensitive data should be properly protected.
-It should be encrypted and access to it should be limited.
+As you can see, we have the same data we pulled from the external API.
+The problem here is that sensitive data should be properly protected.
+First, it should be encrypted.
+Second, access to it should be limited.
 Let's see how Vaulty can help with this.

 ## Adding Vaulty